racz16/WebGL-GLSL-Editor/README.md

 * `webgl-glsl-editor.alwaysOpenOfflineDocInNewTab`: Offline documentation is always opened in new tab.
 * `webgl-glsl-editor.codeInjection`: Enable/disable code injection.
 * `webgl-glsl-editor.codeInjectionSource`: The lines of the injected source code.
 Only works if Code Injection is enabled.

+## Notes

+* If you use this extension as a web extension, only the syntax highlight will work
+* If you open a GLSL code embedded in HTML code, only the syntax highlight will work

 ## Known Issues